BAROSSA VALLEY BLACK SHIRAZ

 A RICH, EVOCATIVE EXPRESSION OF ITS BAROSSA ROOTS., THIS POWERFUL, YET GRACEFUL WINE IS GENEROUS AND CONCENTRATED, WITH PLUMP, BLACK BRAMBLY FRUITS, DARK CHOCOLATE AND BLACK SPICE ON THE NOSE, AND A SUPPLE, TEXTURAL PALATE WITH WARM, STONY, MINERAL NOTES AND LONG, STRUCTURAL TANNINS.

-A single vineyard wine from the Kurtz Vineyard located in the Light Pass sub- region of the upper central Barossa Valley.
+Sourced from the Grope and Kurtz vineyards located in the Light Pass sub- region of the upper central Barossa Valley.
 Shiraz from this area is known for making bright, plush, elegant wines with purity of fruit and fine tannin structures.
 Concentrated berry flavours are lifted with a touch of spice contributed by the cooling effects of afternoon gully winds flowing down from the adjacent Eastern slopes.

 A fresh, uncomplicated approach to winemaking allows the fruit to speak for itself.
 This uniquely Australian red with its distinctive, evocative style, is an outstanding example of a traditional Barossa variety with a graceful, modern twist.